svenvc/zinc/README.md

   get.
 ```

-This builds an appropriate request to our /added and executes it.
+This builds an appropriate request to our /adder and executes it.
-Entering the proper URL directly, this becomes a one liner.
+By entering the proper URL directly, this becomes a one liner.

 ```Smalltalk
 'http://localhost:1701/adder?x=1&y=2' asUrl retrieveContents.